‘Bold And The Beautiful’ Spoilers For Thursday: Carter’s Romantic But Unwanted Proposal

-The Bold and the Beautiful spoilers for Thursday, November 12 reveals a surprise proposal when Carter Walton (Lawrence Saint-Victor) asks Zoe Buckingham (Kiara Barnes) to be his wife.
-The attorney and Forrester Creations COO will pop the question and stun the beautiful model, per SheKnows Soaps.
+The Bold and the Beautiful spoilers for Thursday, November 12 reveal a surprise proposal.
+Carter Walton (Lawrence Saint-Victor) will ask Zoe Buckingham (Kiara Barnes) to be his wife, which will stun the beautiful model, per SheKnows Soaps.

 An Intimate Gathering

-When Carter told Zoe that he was planning on having a great evening, it seems as if he had something special in mind.
-He invited Paris Buckingham (Diamond White) to the meal and told them that he was also going to ask Zende Forrester Dominguez (Delon de Metz) to come over.
-Paris had expressed interest in getting to know the designer better, and the attorney seems to think that they will be a great match.
+When Carter told Zoe that he was planning on having a great evening, it seemed like he had something special in mind.
+He invited Paris Buckingham (Diamond White) to the meal and said that he was also going to ask Zende Forrester Dominguez (Delon de Metz) to come over.
+Paris expressed interest in getting to know the designer better, and the attorney seems to think that they will be a great match.
+However, as seen in the tweet below, Zoe warned her sister to be careful around Zende.

 As those who watch the soap opera know, Carter doesn’t do anything by half-measures.
 He will pull out all the stops for a night-in at his new apartment.
-He wants to impress Zoe’s sister, Paris, and also show his old friend a good time.
+He wants to impress Zoe’s sister, Paris, and show his old friend a good time.
 Of course, he also wants to sweep Zoe off her feet.

-Zoe was surprised that they were having dinner at all, and may wonder what Carter wants to celebrate.
-Even though he’s making as if it’s a low-key dinner, The Bold and the Beautiful daily spoilers hint that he has big plans for the evening.
+Zoe was surprised that they were having dinner at all and is likely wondering what Carter wants to celebrate.
+Even though he’s acting as if it’s a low-key dinner, The Bold and the Beautiful daily spoilers hint that he has big plans for the evening.

 Today on an all-new episode of #BoldandBeautiful, Paris wonders what’s up when Zoe urges her not to get caught up in Zende. pic.twitter.com/RkJpdVeQs4